When and why vision-language models behave like bags-of-words, and what to do about it?: Negative Mining

-Closer in spirit to our Visual Genome - Relations dataset, \citeauthor{conwell2022testing} (\citeyear{conwell2022testing}) demonstrate the lack of competency of a text-to-image model, DALL-E, in generating images faithful to the relationships described in the textual prompt.
-A Benchmark for Compositional Visual Reasoning~\citep{zerroug2022benchmark} designs a benchmark to evaluate vision models' understanding of simple compositional attributes of abstract shapes.
+\citet{bogin2021covr} utilizes VG to test VQA systems for compositional generalization; in comparison here our purpose is to implement tasks that can probe any VLM.
+Closer in spirit to our VG - Relations dataset, \citet{conwell2022testing} demonstrate the lack of competency of a text-to-image model, DALL-E, in generating images faithful to the relationships described in the textual prompt. \citet{zerroug2022benchmark} design a benchmark to evaluate vision models' understanding of simple compositional attributes of abstract shapes.
 GQA~\citep{hudson2019gqa} is a visual question-answering dataset derived from Visual Genome~\citep{krishna2017visual} to test visual question answering systems for scene understanding with compositional question answering.
+Other VQA datasets such as NVLR~\citep{suhr2017corpus, suhr2018corpus} cover a broad range of linguistic phenoma including compositionality.
+VALSE~\citep{parcalabescu2021valse} is a dataset that tests whether VLMs can identify the correct linguistic phenomenon appearing in an image.
 Recently, \citet{saharia2022photorealistic} released a set of prompts, collectively called DrawBench, as a benchmark for text-to-image models' ability to generate images faithful to the given challenging prompts, involving a set of compositional tests.
 Previous evaluations, while informative, were limited by small data size; Winoground has 400 examples, limiting the statistical strength of the fine-grained conclusions.
-Our ARO dataset (50,000 test cases) is 2 orders of magnitude larger, enabling us to characterize the performance of VLM different types of compositions.
-Moreover, previous works did not quantify how using composition-aware hard negatives in contrastive learning could affect the ability of VLM to understand composition.
+Our ARO dataset (50,000 test cases) is two orders of magnitude larger, enabling us to characterize the performance for different types of compositions.
+Moreover, previous works did not quantify how using composition-aware hard negatives in contrastive learning could affect VLMs' performance for compositional tasks.